 |Engaging in fire fighting operations in a voluntary or industrial fire brigade||For the duration of fire fighting|

 |Called upon by the court or authority for participation in proceedings in person||Duration of participation in the proceedings|

 |Personal or family reasons deserving special consideration, or as justified by unavoidable external reasons||Any duration as justified|

 |Exemption from duty by the employer in order to investigate the circumstances of an employee’s breach of obligations||Up to 30 days|

-An employee is exempted from the obligation to work for 5 working days a year if they are caring for a relative who needs care due to serious health reasons, or a person living in the same household as the employee.
-Except for the first six months of the employment relationship, the employee caring for a relative can also request flexible working conditions (change of place of work and work schedule, telework employment, or part-time employment);
+An employee is exempt from the obligation to work for 5 working days a year if they are caring for a relative who needs care due to serious health reasons, or a person living in the same household as the employee.
+Except for the first six months of the employment relationship, an employee caring for a relative can also request flexible working conditions (change of place of work and work schedule, telework employment, or part-time employment);

 The employer contributes towards health insurance through social security contributions.

 Employees benefit from national health insurance provided they pay social security contributions.
 The Ministry of Human Capacities (Emberi Erőforrások Minisztériuma) is responsible for health insurance and the health sector.
 The healthcare system includes the following: medical treatment, medicine, dental treatment, early detection and preventive testing, treatment at home, hospital care, medical appliances.

 The disability benefit varies according to the decision on the employee’s health status and the possibility of rehabilitation.
 The benefit is paid under sickness and maternity benefits and is replaced by the old-age pension at the normal retirement age.